How long have we been breeders?

 top

-Is there any difference between the Standards, Miniature and Toy?
+Is there any difference between the Regular, Miniature and Toy?

 They are the same breed.
 Temperament is the same and health problems are the same.
 The only difference is the size.
 They still require the same activity level and attention.